Misachu10032/vo2-frontend/README.md

 # VO2-take-home

 # Demo
 There is a video demo of the project in src/assets.
-It is in case that I overlooked the potential issue that may caused by screen resolution, broswers or system enviorment.
+It is in case that I overlooked the potential issue that may caused by screen resolution, broswers, system enviorment etc.

 # To Run